-We continually invest in restructuring and related programs to maintain a competitive cost structure, drive operational efficiency and mitigate the impact of rising material costs and administrative cost inflation.
-As a result of these programs we have exited a total of 30 manufacturing and warehousing facilities since those programs began in late 2014.
-We expect our investment in restructuring and related spend in 2019 and 2020 to increase as we initiate further footprint consolidation and cost reduction initiatives.
+We continue to invest in restructuring and related programs to maintain a competitive cost structure, drive operational efficiency and mitigate the impact of rising material costs and administrative cost inflation.
+We expect our investment in restructuring and related activities in 2019 and 2020 to continue as we initiate further footprint consolidation and cost reduction initiatives.

-In connection with our restructuring and related actions, we have incurred restructuring costs as defined by U.S. GAAP, which are primarily severance and employee benefits, asset impairments, as well as facility closure, contract termination and certain pension costs that are directly related to restructuring actions.
+In connection with our restructuring and related actions, we have incurred restructuring costs as defined by U.S. GAAP, which are primarily severance and employee benefits, asset impairments, accelerated depreciation, as well as facility closure, contract termination and certain pension costs that are directly related to restructuring actions.
 We also incur restructuring-related costs, which are costs associated with our business transformation initiatives, including the consolidation of back-office functions and streamlining our processes, and certain other costs and gains associated with restructuring actions.
 We refer to these costs on a combined basis as "restructuring and related costs", which is a non-GAAP measure.
+We believe this non-GAAP measure provides investors with useful information regarding our underlying performance from period to period.